jacklynlee31/address-book/readme.md

 * Installed Virtual Box & Vagrant
 * Successfully installed Homestead but kept getting timeout errors in the browser.
 Decided to use PHP's built-in server instead.
 * Created an initial new controller and returned 'hello world' to the browser.

+### Further Questions
+* I would like to find out how to resolve my 'timeout' issue while trying to get the Virtual Box / Vagrant running.